QiufangMa/template-mechanism/draft-ma-netmod-YANG-template.md

 NMDA {{?RFC8342}} allows the configuration templates to be defined in \<running\>
-and expanded in \<intended\>, but it does not specify details about how configuration templates could be created and reused.
+and expanded in \<intended\>, but it does not specify details about how configuration templates could be created and applied.

 This document defines the use of configuration templates in the context of YANG-driven network management protocols such as NETCONF {{!RFC6241}} and RESTCONF {{!RFC8040}}.